 Black bears typically are nocturnal, although occasionally they are active during the day.
 In the South, black bears tend to be active year-round.
 In northern areas, black bears undergo a period of torpor during winter, which they spend in their dens.
 During torpor, individuals may remain in their dens for five to seven months, foregoing food, water, and elimination.

 Black bears frequent heavily forested areas, including large swamps and mountainous regions.
 Black bears depend on forests for food, water, cover, and space.
 Mixed hardwood forests interspersed with streams and swamps are typical habitats for bears.
-Highest population growth rates are achieved in eastern deciduous forests, where there is a variety and abundance of foods, especially near urban areas.
+Black bears in eastern deciduous forests where there is a variety and abundance of foods have the highest population growth rates, especially near urban areas.